gmtsciencedev/scitq/docs/specific.md

 az logout
 ```

-You will need to add the details in `/etc/scitq.conf` as shown in [OVH parameters](parameters.md#ovh--openstack-provider-specific-variables).
+You will need to add the details in `/etc/scitq.conf` as shown in [Azure parameters](parameters.md#azure-provider-specific-variables).

 #### Other things